ChauHPham/ABCDetect-Skin-Lesion/README.md

 repository
-├── src                          ## source code of the package itself ├── scripts                      ## scripts, if needed ├── docs                         ## If needed, documentation
+├── src                          ## source code of the package itself ├── scripts                      ## scripts, if needed ├── docs                         ## Documentation of the project and the libraries used
 ├── README.md                    ## You are here
 ├── requirements.yml             ## If you use conda
 ```